particle-iot/docs/src/content/firmware/best-practices/thread-interrupt-safety.md

 ### Wire locks

-If you are using I2C (Wire), it's highly recommended that you surround your I2C operations with a lock() and unlock().
+If you are using I2C (Wire), it's highly recommended that you surround your I2C operations with a [lock()](/reference/device-os/api/wire-i2c/lock/) and unlock().
 This will prevent another thread from accessing the I2C bus in the middle of your transaction.

 This is less likely than with SPI, but is still a good practice.

 ### Serial lock

-There is a lock available in the Serial (USB), Serial1 (UART), and additional UART classes.
+There is a [lock()](/reference/device-os/api/serial/lock/) available in the Serial (USB), Serial1 (UART), and additional UART classes.
 However the SerialLogHandler does not use the lock, so it's of limited use.
-If you are only using serial for logging, you should always use the log handler and never write directly to the serial port.
+If you are only using serial for logging, you should always use the [log handler](/reference/device-os/api/logging/) and never write directly to the serial port.

-### lock, unlock, trylock
+### lock, unlock, trylock, WITH_LOCK

+These utility methods can simplify using locks.
+See [/reference/device-os/api/threading/locking-threading/] in the Device OS API reference for more information.

 ## Atomic operations